altmetric/icinghower/README.md

 You'll see some start up output and a prompt:

     [Sat Feb 28 2015 12:38:27 GMT+0000 (GMT)] INFO Using default redis on localhost:6379
-    icinghower>
+    hubot>

-Then you can interact with icinghower by typing `icinghower help`.
+Then you can interact with hubot by typing `hubot help`.

-    icinghower> icinghower help
+    hubot> hubot help
-    icinghower animate me <query> - The same thing as `image me`, except adds [snip] icinghower help - Displays all of the help commands that icinghower knows about.
+    hubot animate me <query> - The same thing as `image me`, except adds [snip] hubot help - Displays all of the help commands that hubot knows about.
     ...

 ### Configuration